jamesw201/argo-testkube-tilt-act/README.md

 The idea is to have ArgoCD deploy a simple application with TestKube managing its tests and being called by Github Actions managed by Act locally.

 ### tasks
-- [ ] use Act to build and publish the docker image
+- [√] use Act/github actions to build and publish the docker image to a local registry
 - [ ] have ArgoCD deploy the application to the local cluster
 - [ ] create a testkube test
 - [ ] run the testkube test from Act